 In our house we have a tradition, every Halloween, when the kids carve their pumpkins they BEG me to roast pumpkin seeds for them.
 I whine about how long it takes, but eventually oblige them.
 Suffice it to say, I have been working on creating the recipe for the perfect roasted pumpkin seeds over the past 12 years.
 I have to admit that there have been some definite misses (as in I burned the absolute crap out of them the first few times I tried to make them).
 But with those misses have come some lessons learned.

 I’ll let you in on a secret…. the perfect roasted pumpkin seeds is not in the baking, instead it’s in the steps you take before the baking.
-Baking them slowly, and paying attention to them while they bake is also an important step, but the other steps can also make or break your seeds.
+Baking them slowly, and paying attention to them while they bake is also an important step, but these other steps can also make or break your seeds.

-1. Wash your seeds well
+Step 1.
+Wash your seeds well

 You really want to wash your pumpkin seeds well and discard of any and all pumpkin fibres.
 Over the years, there’s been a time or two when I got lazy and didn’t clean the seeds well enough, trust me, they really don’t turn out as well.
 So, grab your colander and clean them…and then clean them again and again.

-2. Soak your seeds
+Step 2.
+Soak your pumpkin seeds

 This step allows any remaining pumpkin on the seeds to sink and the seeds to float, it’s like magic!